 Google Suggest Update – August 1, 2008 (Confirmed)

-Google Suggest launched in August 2008, an update we all know and love.
+Google Suggest launched in August 2008.
 With this update, when a user is typing in a search query, a drop-down would now appear with suggestions for their potential search.
 This update helped streamline the search process even further.

 Dewey Update – April 1, 2008 (Confirmed)